BlueSkyDefender/Depth3D/ReadMe_Depth3D.txt

 *GTA V*
 One of the few game where you can override the Depth Limit and run with a higher depth setting.
 I personaly run mine at 40 and a blur setting of 0.025

+*Deus Ex: Mankind Divided*
+I know this game has a built in side by side.
+But, my head hurs when I use it.
+The setting Use for this game for 4k are.
+Fullscreen not exclisive no Vsync.
+My preset is custom.
+Texture Quality Ultra you can set this lower if you don't have that much GPU memory.
+Texture Filtering 16x and Shadow Qualty Medium.
+For AO I set it to ON If you have a good gpu set this to Very High.
+Contact Hard Shadows is set to off.
+Paralax also set to on.
+Dof off.
+Now Level of Detail I have this set too High... any lower makes the game look bad you may want to set this Very High.
+Volumetic Lighting set too on.
+Screenspace Reflections set too on.
+Temporal AA check this ON even with out 3D this should be on.
+Motion Blur off.
+Sharpen I have it on I like it.
+Bloom This one good and bad.
+Good as it gives the lighitng in game life but bad because it causes ghosting.
+I have it set to on I don't mind a little ghosting.
+Cloth Physics I have this set too off because my processor is weak.
+Subsurface Scattering I like the look it has on people.
+Tessellation on.
+I use a blur of 0.075 and depth 30 or depth 25 and blur 0.050.

 ______________________________________________________________________________________________________________________________________
 Also remember if you don't like the depth map I made.
 You can alawys make your own.